Cavalier King Charles Spaniel Puppy Guide

 Bringing home a Cavalier King Charles Spaniel puppy is exciting but requires preparation.
 Small breed puppies mature faster but are more fragile.
 Handle your Cavalier King Charles Spaniel puppy gently and puppy-proof your home carefully.

-With a typical weight of 13-18 lbs and lifespan of 9-14 yrs, the Cavalier King Charles Spaniel requires thoughtful care tailored to their specific breed characteristics.
+At 13-18 lbs and 9-14 yrs of typical lifespan, the Cavalier King Charles Spaniel brings enough breed-specific nuance that informed owners consistently outperform unprepared ones.
 Whether you are researching the Cavalier King Charles Spaniel for the first time or deepening your knowledge as a current owner, the breed's toy lineage is the foundation for understanding their needs.

 Feeding Schedule